eLearning: Revolutionizing Education In The Digital Age

 d.
 Quality of Content: Ensuring the quality and credibility of eLearning content can be challenging, especially with the proliferation of information on the internet.

 e.
-Digital Divide: Socioeconomic disparities and technological limitations can create a digital divide, preventing certain populations from accessing eLearning opportunities.
+Digital Divide: Socioeconomic disparities and technological limitations can create a digital divide, preventing specific populations from accessing eLearning opportunities.

 5. Examples of eLearning: